Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: System Model

-Furthermore, mmWave transmitter impairments may affect SI cancellation for full-duplex systems.
-In order to subtract the received SI signal, any modifications that occur on the transmitter side have to be captured.
-This includes channel features and analog components such as the power amplifier and IQ mixer.
-The transmitted SI is slightly modified as it moves through the transmit chain and such modifications are relatively negligible compared to the desired signal; however, they are of significant magnitude compared to the intended signal and will limit the performance of full-duplex systems.
+Furthermore, mmWave transmitter impairments may affect SI cancellation for FD systems.
+In order to subtract the received SI signal, any modifications that occurs on the transmitter side would have to be captured.
+This includes channel features and analog components such as the PA and IQ mixer.
+The transmitted SI is slightly modified as it moves through the transmit chain and such modifications are negligible compared to the desired signal; however, they are of significant magnitude compared to the intended signal and will limit the performance of FD systems.

-In practical implementations, the inband image resulting from the transmit IQ mixer is about 30 dB lower than the direct signal.
-In the presence of strong SI of about 50 dB higher than the transmit signal, this IQ image represents additional interference for the intended signal and also has to be reduced.
-Previous work selects transceiver component impairments for full-duplex transceivers \cite{h4,h25,h35}.
-Alternate high-speed DACs provide a direct conversion of the baseband signal to RF, also known as a direct RF transmitter.
-This technique can avoid many nonlinear distortions related to up-conversion.
+The inband image resulting from the transmit IQ mixer is about 30 dB lower than the direct signal.
+In the presence of strong SI of 50 dB higher than the transmit signal, the IQ image causes additional interference to the intended signal and also has to be reduced.
+Previous work selects FD transceiver component impairments \cite{h4,h25,h35}.
+Alternate high-speed DACs directly convert the baseband signal to RF, which can avoid many nonlinear distortions related to upconversion. \begin{remark} Nonlinearities and other impairments in mmWave analog/RF circuits degrade FD communication performance.
+Although modeling these impairments is out of scope for this work, we include them as additional sources of SI.
+The aggregate SI power used in this work is about 120 dB.
+The near-far problem incurs SI of about 20--60 dB (depending on the UE being near the BS, at mid-range or at cell edge) and the remaining SI comes from transceiver impairments. \end{remark}

-The work in \cite{valcarce} consists of two full-duplex machine-to-machine nodes communicating over a bidirectional link.
-The direct and self-interference channels are narrowband.
-They propose full-digital and hybrid beamformers, and analyze spectral efficiency.
-In the next section, we modify the algorithms to support a full-duplex basestation communicating simultaneously with half-duplex uplink and downlink UEs; extend the framework to wideband uplink, downlink and self-interference MIMO channels; and investigate outage probability and energy efficiency in addition to spectral efficiency.

-\begin{remark} Nonlinearities and other imperfections in mmWave analog/RF hardware have significant impact on full-duplex transceiver communication performance.
-Modeling transceiver hardware impairments is out of the scope of this work; however, we treat these impairments as additional sources of SI.
-For example, the aggregate SI power used in this work is around 120 dB.
-The near-far problem incurs an SI of about 20--60 dB (depending on whether the UE is near the BS, at mid-range or at the cell edge) and the remaining SI comes from transceiver impairments. \end{remark}